infinite-table/infinite-react/www/pages/docs/latest/reference/datasource-props/index.page.md

 The function is called with an object that has the following properties:

  - `sortInfo` - current sort information - see <DataSourcePropLink name="sortInfo" /> for details
- - `groupRowsBy` - current grouping information - see <DataSourcePropLink name="groupRowsBy" /> for details
+ - `groupBy` - current grouping information - see <DataSourcePropLink name="groupBy" /> for details
  - `livePaginationCursor` - the value for the live pagination cursor - see <DataSourcePropLink name="livePaginationCursor" /> for details

 <Sandpack  title="Live pagination - with react-query" deps="react-query">